-I’ve had peripheral neuropathy for about 10 years though I wasn’t offically diagnosed with idiopathic neuropathy until 7 years ago.
+I’ve had peripheral neuropathy for about 10 years though I wasn’t officially diagnosed with idiopathic neuropathy until several years ago.
 My neurologist gave me neurontin, told me there’s no cure and “have a nice life”.
 Does that sound familiar?
 Too many of us have heard it.

 I settled for taking the medication, eating better, doing low impact exercise every day (Tai Chi works for me), and waiting for a cure.
 Unfortunately, since that time, not much has changed in effective treatments and we don’t seem to be any closer to a cure.

 Today, I’m pretty sure the cure isn’t coming during my lifetime.
 Our disease, though affecting 20,000,000 Americans with varying severity, is not really a killer.
 And, probably because it isn’t life-threatening, it doesn’t get the attention or funding that other diseases do that can affect a smaller portion of the population.

 When I finally realized I couldn’t just wait for others to fund better treatments, and perhaps a cure, I searched for an organization to which I would give money.
 I picked this Foundation for several reasons:

 - Jack Miller, the founder, has PN.